Starfall-s-Hearth/Librarium-F.O.S./README.md

 1.  **Termux** with the **`pacman` bootstrap**.
 2. Core utilities **`git`** and **`curl`** installed.
-3. A **Nerd Font** (like Fira Code Nerd Font) installed and set in your Termux terminal for the prompt icons to display correctly.
+3. A **Nerd Font** installed and set in your Termux terminal for the prompt icons to display correctly.

 ***

 ## Usage

-Librarium is managed through the `fos` command-line interface and by editing configuration files.
+Manage your S.I.D.E. with the `fos` command-line interface and by editing simple configuration files.

 ### Command-Line Interface
 * **`fos plugin list`** (`p-list`): List configured plugins.